 This provides support for experimentation and quick verification of student's understanding of the expected program behavior.
 So, for example, students define a Client class that contains instances of other classes in their program.
 The Client class also contains tests for the methods defined in student's program's classes.
 The student can then instantiate the Client class in the Interactions window, to display the instances and run the tests.
-We show below a sample user's interaction requests for the program shown in section 2.1:
+We show a sample user's interaction for the program shown in section 2.1:

 '''

-Welcome to DrScheme, version 299.105p1-cvs9may2005.

-Language: ProfessorJ: Beginner.

 Client c = new Client();

-C
+c

 Client(

 htdp = Book(

 title = "How to Design Programs",

 year = 2001),

-gof = Book
+gof = Book(

 title = "Design Patterns",

 year = 1995))

 c.htdp

 Book(

 title = "How to Design Programs",

 year = 2001)

 (new Book("Effective Java", 2001)).before2000()

 false

+>

 '''